 The Jewish Scriptures—the Christian Old Testament—present a story in search of an ending.
 And Jesus is the fitting ending to the Old Testament story.

 To say that is an act of faith, of course.
 Not everyone in Jesus’ day agreed with this, and not everyone agrees with it today.
 But one of the earliest and most basic confessions of Christian faith is “Jesus is the Christ, the Messiah,” and to confess that is to say exactly this: we believe Jesus is the promised king in the line of David, the one who will bring in God’s kingdom on earth and fulfill God’s purposes for Israel and all humanity.
 In other words, Jesus is the fitting ending to the Old Testament story.

 We also, of course, need to be careful how we say this.
 We must not devalue the Old Testament in its own right.
-These are the sacred Scriptures of Judaism, and they are challenging and entertaining and disturbing and refreshing and enlightening—through the many voices of these Scriptures one can still hear the voice of God.
-But even Jews today acknowledge in some sense the incompleteness of these Scriptures centred on the Torah, the Law of Moses, and so they look to other writings like the Mishnah and Talmud to complete them through explanation or expansion, or they await a completion still to come.
+These are the sacred Scriptures of Judaism, the Tanakh, and they are challenging and entertaining and disturbing and refreshing and enlightening—through the many voices of these Scriptures one can still hear the voice of God.
+But even Jews today acknowledge in some sense the incompleteness of these Scriptures centred on the Torah, the Law of Moses, and so they look to a long line of interpretive traditions, most significantly the Talmud, to complete them through explanation or expansion, or they await a completion still to come.

 So the Old Testament is a story in search of an ending.
 And by faith we as Christians say that Jesus is the fitting ending to the Old Testament story.
 But what difference does this make for how we should read the Old Testament?
 Let’s go back to that picture we started with: reading the story that ends abruptly.